GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/tutorial.md

-# Standalone dashboard tutorial
+# Tutorial

-This tutorial shows you how to create a standalone story dashboard for learning purposes.
-You will implement the following functionalities while following this tutorial.
+This tutorial explains how to create a standalone story dashboard step by step.
+It covers implementing the following functionalities:

 - Fetching hard-coded stories.
 - Adding filters for browsing stories.